IOG Resources: History, Strategy & Partnerships

 Background & Deal Evolution

 The partnership with Pioneer Natural Resources began in 2020 with “Pioneer 1.0,” expanded in 2021, and progressed to a third tranche (“Pioneer 3.0”) when Pioneer approached IOGR directly in February 2023.
-This progression underscores the trust built through prior joint developments.

 Closing & Impact (April 2023)

-• Transaction closed on schedule, marking the third consecutive development JV between the parties.
+Transaction closed on schedule, marking the third consecutive development JV between the parties.
+This demonstrated the scalability of IOGR’s check-writing capacity for multi-year drilling programs and provided Pioneer with off-balance-sheet capital while preserving operational control.

 Case Study 3 | OhPa Acquisition (Closed May 2023)